 Note: Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of the services listed.

 As our world continues to get more connected, people are becoming more aware of the need for internet privacy.

 Commercial VPNs have become a staple of this privacy movement, a tool used to encrypt data as it travels from your devices (laptops, tablets & mobile) through the internet.

-The problem is that there are hundreds of companies that sell virtual private network services and a number of them are used by bad actors to steal data.
+The problem is that there are hundreds of companies that sell virtual private network services and a few of them have been caught offering back door access to governments.

 Where does Surfshark fit into this?

 Other than the fact that the company is based in the British Virgin Islands (as are many other VPNs because of the privacy laws), I can’t find too much detail about them.
 LinkedIn shows a few affiliate managers, but no leadership.

 Is this a good or a bad thing?

 It really depends on who you talk to.
 For me, I like to know who I’m entrusting my data privacy to, and Surfshark doesn’t give me much to go on.